jump-dev/GLPK.jl/doc/glpk.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 In all GLPK solver functions, like ``glp_simplex``, options are passed via structs.
-As stated before, these become composite object types in Julia; but instead of setting a field, like in C:
+As stated before, these become composite object types in Julia, and no special syntax is required to access them.
+In C:

 .. code-block:: c